 Right before the eyes of visitors, technicians control the power plant's operation by means of computers and electronic panels.
 A yellow strip on the floor represents the border between Brazil and Paraguay.
 The divide is merely symbolic once the power plant belongs to both countries.

 From this viewpoint visitors watch the water that went through the turbines flow back into the Paraná River and follow its natural course.

 Workers riding bikes or driving small electric cars give a sense of this gallery's dimension, which is one kilometer long.
 The covers of the 20 generating units can be seen.

+Required to present identification document with photo (ID or Passport).
 The minimum age for this tour is 14 years old.
 The use of flip flops, high heel shoes shorts and mini-skirts is not allowed during the visit.
 Sandals are only permitted if they fit tightly on the heel, without high heels and if they have rubber soles.
 Visitors who do not comply with these criteria will not be able to make the visit.